-In order to explain continuous improvement’s role in the manufacturing industry and why it’s such a hot topic today, it’s important to go back to the beginning – Toyota’s climb to the top as an example of exemplary manufacturing.
+In order to explain continuous improvement’s role in the manufacturing industry, it’s important to start at the beginning – Toyota’s climb to the top as an example of exemplary manufacturing.

 What are the Tools of Continuous Improvement?

-We’re going to be honest here – if you Google “tools of continuous improvement”, you’re going to get pages and pages of results that will tell you a few helpful tips like creating a culture that supports continuous improvement to the less helpful like creating a whiteboard with sticky notes or writing down project plans and performance data on an oversized piece of paper.
+We’re going to be honest here – if you Google “tools of continuous improvement”, you’re going to get pages and pages of results that will tell you a few helpful tips like creating a culture that supports continuous improvement to the less helpful like using a whiteboard with sticky notes or writing down project plans and performance data on an oversized piece of paper.
 The former, very helpful.
 The latter, not so much and incredibly outdated.
 We’re in the middle of Industry 4.0, and there is a much more efficient way to do this.
-This is where manufacturing analytics comes into play.

-The idea behind manufacturing analytics, and SensrTrx specifically, is to start small, think big, and move fast.
-The data you gather from one machine or line allows you to make actionable decisions that lead to improvements.
-Then, when you’ve made improvements, you implement that process of continuous improvements on additional machines, lines, or even roll it out to the entire plant.
+The idea behind manufacturing analytics, and SensrTrx specifically, is to start small, achieve quick wins, think big, and move fast.
+The data gathered from one machine or line allows manufacturers to make actionable decisions that lead to improvements.
+Then, when improvements, are made, that process of continuous improvements is implemented on additional machines, lines, or even rolled out to the entire plant.

 Continuous improvement is a journey, SensrTrx enables that journey.